ewsdocker/debian-base-gui/README.md

 #### GitHub Current Source is EDGE
 The _9.6.5_ version is now under development.
 It will show itself as _EDGE_ in [Docker Tags](https://hub.docker.com/r/ewsdocker/debian-base-gui/tags/).
 The _9.6.5_ and _EDGE_ tags are development versions of GitHub source and debian-base-gui Docker image, respectively.

+The _9.6.4_ source version (also the current [Docker Tag](https://hub.docker.com/r/ewsdocker/debian-base/tags/) version) is available from the [GitHub Tags](https://github.com/ewsdocker/debian-base/tree/9.6.4) release tree in the _Branch_/_Tags_ selector box.

+Documentation for the _9.6.4_ release is still available on the [debian-base wiki](https://github.com/ewsdocker/debian-base/wiki).

 ____

 ## Table of Contents